My Heavenly Family

 A Fictional Account of What it is Like for Animals living in Heaven

-My home is no longer and earthly one, but I still visit from time to time (although most humans don't see me), or sometimes I just gaze longingly down upon it before I close my weary eyes and begin to dream.
-Even though I'm way up here in heaven I still watch over my family down below.
-I do my best to protect them, and I pray that we'll all be together soon.
-That's because that's what I did when I lived down there and I know my family and friends still remember and love me.
-I sense this when I hear them softly whisper my name whenever they are alone, or when they glance at my picture, still hanging on the livingroom wall.
+My name is Xammies.
+My home is no longer an earthly one, but I still visit from time to time (although most humans don't see me), or sometimes I just gaze longingly down upon it before I close my weary eyes and begin to dream.
+You see, even though I'm way up here in heaven I still watch over my family down on Earth.
+I do my best to protect them, as I wait patiently for them to join me in this wonderful place.
+That's because that's what I did when I lived down there and I know my family and friends still remember me and love me.
+I sense this when I hear them softly whisper my name whenever they are alone or when they glance at my picture, still hanging on the living room wall.
 And when they gaze at the heavens, somehow I know they see me, watching, smiling, waiting...

-But best of all, I remember the little cubbyhole inside the wooden headboard of mom and dad's huge bed.
-It was just big enough for me to curl up inside and lay my head on their pillows, safe and happy, knowing that they loved me.
+But best of all, I remember the little cubbyhole inside the headboard of mom and dad's huge bed.
+It was just big enough for me to curl up inside on my comfy pillow and lay my head on their pillows, safe and happy, knowing they loved me.

 - ASPCA: The American Society for the Prevention of Cruelty to Animals

 Visit the ASPCA website to learn how to fight animal cruelty, read expert pet care advice, and view dogs and cats available for adoption.

 For The Love of All Things in Dogs